shadoedragon/bookreports/Eason Wonderful Book Reports.md

 ## 2021-08-05

-* Big Nate All Work And No Play
+* Big Nate All Work And No Play, by Lincoln Peirce, 2012

 ## 2021-08-06

-* Big Nate Genius Mode
+* Big Nate Genius Mode, Lincoln Peirce, 2013

 ## 2021-08-07

-* (Now In Full Color) Captain Under pants And The Perilous Plot Of Professor Poopypants
+* (Now In Full Color) Captain Under pants And The Perilous Plot Of Professor Poopypants, Dav Pilkey, 2003
+* I Spy Ultimate Challenger!
+A Book Of Picture Riddles, Photographs by Walter Wick Riddles by Jean Marzollo, 2003